-Naturally, when something works really well, it doesn’t take long for word of mouth to spread and popularity to increase, which also increases the demand for such products.
-This quickly lead to a select group of people looking into potential profits, as is in true American spirit.
+Naturally, when something works really well, it doesn't take long for word of mouth to spread and popularity to increase, which also increases the demand for such products.
+This quickly leads to a select group of people looking into potential profits, as is in the true American spirit.

 Organizations, like the FDA and FTC, were commissioned because of the rise of “snake oil salesmen” and the growing counterfeit and mislabeled medicinal industry.
 These salesmen would tout their products' healing abilities with all sorts of outrageous claims that were grossly exaggerated and counterfeit.